Customer Loyalty

 • Captive loyalty (an unwillingness to switch brands despite receiving little value, usually brought on by cost and availability).

 Successful loyalty reward programmes often use behavioural loyalty as a key tool.
-Algorithms based on data science and machine learning allow us to gain better insight into why repeat customers make purchases.
+Algorithms based on data science and machine learning allow us to gain better insight into why customers remain loyal.
 Analysing this information allows you to tailor your marketing efforts to influence their actions.

 What type of loyalty programme drives behavioural loyalty?